olebole/irafdoc/doc/kpnoslit.apedit.rst

   signal in the profiles of weaker spectra.
 Once the graph is drawn an interactive cursor loop is entered.
-The set of cursor keys and colon commands is given above and may be printed when the task is running using the <tt>'?'</tt> key.
+The set of cursor keys and colon commands is given above and may be printed when the task is running using the <span style="font-family: monospace;">'?'</span> key.
 The CURSOR MODE keys and graph formatting options are also available (see <b>cursor</b> and <b>gtools</b>).
   </p>
   <p>
-  A status line, usually at the bottom of the graphics terminal, indicates the current aperture and shows the ALL flag, <tt>'a'</tt> key, if set.
+  A status line, usually at the bottom of the graphics terminal, indicates the current aperture and shows the ALL flag, <span style="font-family: monospace;">'a'</span> key, if set.
 The concept of the current aperture is used by several of the aperture editing commands.
 Other commands operate on the aperture whose center is nearest the cursor.
 It is important to know which commands operate